 - Increase the heat to medium and let the sauce bubble for a further 10 minutes, or until rich and thick.
 Stir regularly so it doesn’t stick.

 - Meanwhile, cook the spaghetti according to the pack instructions.
 Drain well and divide between warmed bowls.
-Top with the Bolognese (removing the bay leaf), garnish with the oregano and serve.
-Recipe courtesy of Slimming World (opens in new tab)
+Top with the Bolognese (removing the bay leaf), garnish with the oregano or basil, if using, and serve.

-Top tips for making Slimming World's spaghetti Bolognese
+Top tips for making a Slimming World spaghetti Bolognese

 Slimming World is a weight management organisation that dates back from 1969.
 It holds thousands of weekly groups for members all over the UK influencing millions of people to eat healthier and manage their weight.
 From breakfast to lunch, from dinner to dessert, we’ve got lots of healthy and simple Slimming World recipes and ideas to keep you on track when it comes to taking part of the Slimming World plan.